Top Flavor Ingredients in Plant-based Cooking

 How to store: Put in loose plastic bag in refrigerator

 Ginger root is an important ingredient in the food of many Asian cultures and India, lending a hot, citrusy flavor.
 It has a thin brown skin on it; we eat the fibrous interior.
 It can be peeled and chopped when fresh. it can be hard to peel with a traditional vegetable peeler; try scraping the root with the edge of a small spoon and the skin will come right off.
 TIP: If you keep ginger root in a bag or container in the freezer, it will last longer and then is easily grated on a microplane grater (no peeling required).

 Where to find: Produce department

-How to store: For short-term refrigerate in plastic bag; for long-term storage, put in plastic bag in freezer and use microplane grater while still frozen.
+How to store: For short-term refrigerate in plastic bag; for long-term storage, put in plastic bag in freezer.

 Fresh Garlic and Onions

 Keep several heads of garlic, white onions, and red onions always on hand.
-Shallots and fresh leeks are fabulous, too.
+Shallots and fresh leeks are fabulous, too, but a bit pricier.
 If you need an excellent garlic press that is easy to use and clean, try the Kuhn Rikon Epicurean Garlic Press.
 It costs more than run-of-the-mill presses, but will last longer and save you time and aggravation.
 That said, a garlic press is not entirely necessary if you prefer to just smash or chop your garlic with a knife.